 Problem sets account for 10% of your final grade.
+Problem set grading will be based mostly on effort (where full credit will be assigned only to the students that show that had worked hard on the questions using the material covered in class), while exam grading will be based on correctness.
 There will be several problem sets over the semester.
 The due date of each problem set will be announced in class.
 Late assignments will not be accepted.
-Your lowest problem set grade will be dropped.